gpuwangge/OpenCLLab/README.md

 find_package(OpenCL REQUIRED)
 link_libraries(OpenCL::OpenCL)
 (OpenCL is found here: \usr\lib\x86_64-linux-gnu\libOpenCL.so)
-- Open VS Code and link to WSL, open the correct folder, then cmake .. and make
+- Open VS Code and connect to WSL, open the correct folder, then cmake .. and make
 ### Other Useful Hints
 - To check WSL version(in Windows PowerShell):
 wsl --list --verbose